f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot Grabber.md

         waitfor = waitTimeToStart(flag.replace('Scheduled Start','').split()[1],refresh_before_scheduled_start)
         print('Race start {}; now {} so sleeping for {}s'.format(flag,datetime.now(),waitfor))
         time.sleep( waitfor )
+        showpreview=False
         continue

+    #Try to limit how often we display the screen
+    #If we showed it on the way in, no need to show it now.
+    #If we didn't show it on the way in, preview it here.
+    showpreview=True
+    if not previewed:
+        setPageTab(browser, 'Classification', preview=showpreview)

     print("Creating table {} if it doesn't already exist".format(_table))
     c.executescript(classification_table.format(_table=_table))